-Ben Murphy is Chinese STEM Translation Lead at Georgetown’s Center for Security and Emerging Technology (CSET).
+Ben Murphy is Translation Manager at Georgetown’s Center for Security and Emerging Technology (CSET).
 He joined CSET following a 14-year career at the Central Intelligence Agency, where he served in a variety of roles including project manager, instructor, translation manager, linguist, analyst, and editor.
 Ben is a member of the American Translators’ Association.
 He earned his M.A. in East Asian Studies at Harvard University and his B.A. in History at Reed College.
 Ben is fluent in Mandarin Chinese and has studied at National Taiwan University in Taipei and at Fujian Normal University in mainland China.

 Chinese Government Guidance FundsMarch 2021

 The Chinese government is pouring money into public-private investment funds, known as guidance funds, to advance China’s strategic and emerging technologies, including artificial intelligence.
 These funds are mobilizing massive amounts of capital from public and private sources—prompting both concern and skepticism among outside observers.
 This overview presents essential findings from our full-length report on these funds, analyzing the guidance fund model, its intended benefits and weaknesses, and its long-term prospects for success.